kevL/0xC_kL/README.md

 		Steam\steamapps\common\xcom ufo defense\XCOM

 Note that modified versions of original XCOM's resources may cause bugs and crashes.
 Mods for OpenXcom may also cause bugs and crashes.
 Pretty much anything may cause bugs and crashes.

-DISCLAIMER for ANY AND ALL RESPONSIBILITY for what you do with a computer and the material available in this repository.

 Copy the original XCOM subfolders